Art on the Common, Harpenden: 18th 19th September for an exciting outdoor art experience.

 Who am I?
 A lifetime of engineering, languages and art, alongside natural and built environments all inspire and inform my practice.
 I love that information and physical objects can be put together in so many ways and at the same time experienced so differently by individuals.
 Armed principally with pens and found materials, today I draw, write and build to explore the world around us.
 Sometimes I start with a specific idea, sometimes the journey dictates the outcome.
 Always, always, the journey is important and the outcome underpinned by research even as I assemble the final piece.
 Do come and see me, come and look at these snapshots that capture a moment, perhaps the essence of something, a pattern, memory, a place, a slice of history.
 I look forward to meeting you.

-You can find me elsewhere on the web too:
+Although I've been a bit quiet recently, you can find me elsewhere on the web too:

 Facebook page: HillaryTaylorStudio29